 Mr. Purkey was prosecuted during the George W. Bush administration, and his conviction and sentence were vigorously defended throughout the Obama administration.
-The judge who imposed the death sentence on Mr. Honken, Mark Bennett, said that while he generally opposed the death penalty, he would not lose any sleep over Mr. Honken’s execution.”July 27, 2020
+The judge who imposed the death sentence on Mr. Honken, Mark Bennett, said that while he generally opposed the death penalty, he would not lose any sleep over Mr. Honken’s execution.”-

-Charles Stimson, JD, Acting Chief of Staff and Senior Legal Fellow of the Heritage Foundation, in a Dec.
-20, 2019 article, “The Death Penalty Is Appropriate,” available at heritage.org, stated:
+Charles Stimson, Acting Chief of Staff and Senior Legal Fellow of the Heritage Foundation, states:

 Any remnant of racism in the criminal justice system is wrong, and we should work to eliminate it.
 Nobody is in favor of racist prosecutors, bad judges or incompetent defense attorneys.
 If problems arise in particular cases, they should be corrected—and often are.

-That said, the death penalty serves three legitimate penological objectives: general deterrence, specific deterrence, and retribution.”Dec.
-20, 2019
+That said, the death penalty serves three legitimate penological objectives: general deterrence, specific deterrence, and retribution.”-

 A drug cartel member who murders a rival cartel member faces life in prison without parole.
 What if he murders two, three, or 12 people?
 Or the victim is a child or multiple children?
 What if the murder was preceded by torture or rape?
 How about a serial killer?
 Or a terrorist who kills dozens, hundreds or thousands?